Captive Insurance Companies

 - The captive may become a major insurance business that can sell policies to the public, simply by changing its license and fulfilling other state requirements.

-- Because the business pays for its own risks, moral hazard will be minimized, and the business will be more inclined to manage risk carefully, since it will have to pay for its own losses.
+- Because the business pays for its own risks, moral hazard is minimized, since the business will manage its risk carefully to avoid paying for its own losses.

 - The captive has more control over its policies, and claims management, and can choose its own attorneys.